On this page:

 Former Trinity students who have not been in attendance for one or more regular semesters must file an application for readmission.
 Readmission forms may be requested from the Registrar.

 Applications for readmission must be submitted to the Office of the Registrar at least two months prior to the beginning of the semester in which the student applying for readmission wishes to enroll.
 The Committee on Academic Standing reviews applications for readmission from students who are not in good standing.
 Students readmitted to the University are responsible for making arrangements for housing and financial aid.
-Contact the Offices of Student Life and Financial Aid for more information.
+Contact the Offices of Student Affairs and Financial Aid for more information.

 Students on approved temporary withdrawal from the University or doing approved study abroad or special studies semesters are not required to apply for readmission.